uriel1998/weather.sh/README.md

  * OpenWeatherMap API key ([http://openweathermap.org/appid](http://openweathermap.org/appid)).
  * Bash shell ≥ 4.2.
  * `bc` basic calculator for floating point arithmetic.
 Can be found in the `bc` package on major Linux distributions.
  * `curl` command-line tool for getting data using HTTP protocol. cURL can be found in the `curl` package on major Linux distributions.
  * `grep` command-line tool used for parsing downloaded XML data. `grep` can be found in the `grep` package on major Linux distributions.
  * `jq` command-line tool for parsing JSON data. `jq` can be found in the `jq` package on major Linux distributions.
  * `tr` command-line tool for parsing JSON data. `tr` can be found in the `tr` package on major Linux distributions.
  * `awk` command-line tool for parsing JSON data. `awk` can be found in the `awk` package on major Linux distributions.

+Optional: For colors in terminal, save `bashcolors` in this repository to `.bashcolors` in your `$HOME` directory.

 ## 4. How to use